 Coach to Take the Gold: 5 Workplace Coaching Practices that Give You the Performance Edge

 With increased competition for resources, labor and market share, organizations are racing to find, develop and retain the best talent.
-Leading companies know that winning takes smart, dedicated people who are willing and able to work hard and work smart.
+Leading companies know that winning takes workplace coaching, dedicated people who are willing and able to work hard and work smart.

 So how does your organization cross the finish line first?

 The good news is, you don’t have to rely on innate athleticism or superhuman talent.
 In fact, every organization has what it takes to build a winning edge.
 You just have to create the workplace environment that unleashes it.
 And that means you have to focus on developing and encouraging leaders to coach.